Practice Catchment Area

 To register please visit the surgery with the following information:

-To register each person regardless of age will need to:
+To register each person regardless of age will need to provide the following information:

-- Provide a valid passport or alternative photographic ID which will be photocopied for your records
+- Provide a valid passport or alternative photographic identification (ID) which will be photocopied for your records

 You will then be registered with the surgery and will be able to request medication and book appointments.